Naked domains

 • If they go to http://yourdomain.com/foo they are redirected to http://www.yourdomain.com/foo, and so on.

 If you are using a different registrar, searching for "forward naked domain" plus the name of your registrar will probably find the appropriate help page.
+Links for other registrars would be very welcome!
+Just email us.

 Solution 2: Set up (and pay for) a separate web app for your naked domain.